markbarlow/180bpm/_drafts/blog-ideas.md

 Blog - swim in your own lane.
 One upmanship.
 Always someone faster.
 Talent training attitude priorities time mix.
 Not just competitors though .
 The oh conversation before Maidenhead half - he didn't want to hear that.
 Neither did I.

-# marathon get what you put in, unusually direct
-Blog - marathon reflections.
-The second half feeling of strength - get what you put in.
-Rare so direct a relationship effort and reward.
-A level vs gcses and assembly comment - sharp intake of breath.
-But the risk too - all must line up for one day.

-Input output, effort reward, reap what you sow

-Other metaphor for this, visual?
-Filling the tank

-Second marathon:
-build up, 10 days leading in no run apart from a 15 mins the day before Fast start over-compensated, sowed the seeds of suffering This time, from the half way point a struggle, not that boost of strength Learn the hard way

-# up and down

-the slings and arrows of training fortune injury and illness in training not a straight line improvement
-First two marathons - 1 week injury (hamstring; ankle sprain), 1 week winter cold, 1 week cold in last week

 # segments